-How to ignore SSL certificate errors when using Curl?
+How to ignore invalid and self-signed SSL certificate errors in Curl?

 To ignore invalid and self-signed certificate checks on Curl, use the -k or --insecure command-line option.
 This option allows Curl to perform "insecure" SSL connections and skip SSL certificate checks while you still have SSL encrypted communications.
 If you make an HTTPS request to a resource with an invalid or expired SSL certificate without the -k or --insecure option, you will receive a curl: (60) SSL certificate: invalid certificate chain: error message.
 You can use https://expired.badssl.com to test Curl commands on insecure hosts with the option to ignore certificate checks.

 Curl (stands for Client URL) is a command-line utility for transferring data to or from a server.
 Curl supports over 25+ protocols, including HTTP, HTTPS, FTP, FTPS, and SFTP.
 Curl is used for testing APIs, uploading files, viewing server response content and headers, and load testing APIs.
 Curl works on Linux, Windows, and macOS.